Cabrra/Engine-Development/README.md

 Marked as //TODO, the student needed to comment the specific library that implemented the functionality and came with an alternative implementation.

 + File Packer Lab
-	This lab required to write the functionality to load the directory of a PAK file, load a fileís content from the PAK file to a buffer, and supplementary functions.
+	This lab required to write the functionality to load the directory of a PAK file, load a file‚Äôs content from the PAK file to a buffer, and supplementary functions.

 + Matrix Lab
 	For this lab we implemented various algorithms related to entity behavior and camera movement using matrices.
 The FSGD Engine is also a good opportunity to practice problem solving and debugging skills as well as trying to familiarize with a large pre-written code base.

 + Memory Manager Lab
 	This lab was designed to show a simple implementation of a Memory Management system.
 It was good training  for testing familiarity with pointers, cyclic doubly linked lists, and problem solving skills.
 	All functions were implemented inside the FS Student Game Engine, this mimics the real world scenario of working within an existing code base.
 Code is written in MMHeap_TODO.cpp and consists of the following functions.
 Reading the class declaration in MMHeap.h is also advised.
 Note: If the flow of execution is updated be sure to lock/unlock the heap appropriately.
-To view memory usage metrics pull down the output console with ìoî then use ìu/iî to reach the memory page.
+To view memory usage metrics pull down the output console with ‚Äúo‚Äù then use ‚Äúu/i‚Äù to reach the memory page.
 To dump this information (and more), use the following command in the input console MetricDump.
 	To execute a core dump, open up the input console (~) and use the command CoreDump.

 + Scripting Lab